Gilbert Stuart: Personal life

 Stuart married Charlotte Coates around September 1786; she was 13 years his junior and "exceedingly pretty".
-They had 12 children, five of whom died by 1815 and two others died while they were young.
+They had 12 children, five of whom died by 1815 and two others of whom died in their youth.
 Their daughter Jane (1812–1888) was also a painter.
 She sold many of his paintings and her replicas of them from her studios in Boston and Newport, Rhode Island.
 In 2011, she was inducted into the Rhode Island Heritage Hall of Fame.

 In 1824, Stuart suffered a stroke which left him partially paralyzed, but he continued to paint for two years until his death in Boston on July 9, 1828, at 72.
 He was buried in the Central Burial Ground at Boston Common.

 Stuart left his family deeply in debt, and his wife and daughters were unable to purchase a grave site.
 He was, therefore, buried in an unmarked grave which was purchased cheaply from Benjamin Howland, a local carpenter.
 His family recovered from their financial troubles 10 years later, and they planned to move his body to a family cemetery in Newport.
 However, they could not remember the exact location of his body, and it was never moved.
 There is a monument for Stuart, his wife, and their children at the Common Burying Ground in Newport.

 The Boston Athenæum held a benefit exhibition of Stuart's works in August 1828 in an effort to provide financial aid for his family.
 More than 250 portraits were lent for this critically acclaimed and well-subscribed exhibition.
-This also marked the first public showing of his unfinished 1796 Athenæum Head portrait of Washington.
+This also marked the first public showing of his unfinished 1796 Athenæum portrait of Washington.